 How attractive is South Africa for starting a new business?

-Compared to results in 2008, South Africa’s performance has deteriorated a fair deal, as its overall ranking was 35th a decade ago.
+Compared to results in 2008, South Africa’s performance has deteriorated a fair deal, as its overall ranking was 35th just over a decade ago.

-The negative tendency of South Africa’s performance in terms of economic competitiveness is also visible in the 2017-18 Global Competitiveness Index, where it currently ranks 61st out of the 137 countries included in the study.
-A decade ago it was positioned 45th.
+A more positive tendency of South Africa’s performance in terms of economic competitiveness is visible in the 2019 Global Competitiveness Index, where it currently ranks 60th out of the 141 countries included in the study.
+South Africa has regained momentum after political landscape shifts though still needs to mind attention to government adaptability to change (100th) and transparency (62nd).

-In terms of transparency, South Africa ranks 71st in the 2017 Corruption Perceptions Index, sharing the score with Bulgaria and Vanuatu.
-Among Sub-Saharan countries, South-Africa ranks 9th, with Botswana being the regional leader.
+In terms of transparency, South Africa ranks 70th in the 2019 Corruption Perceptions Index, sharing the score with Hungary, Romania and Suriname.
+South Africa jumped 3 positions over the last year’s ranking.

-What are the conditions for talent attraction and retainment in South Africa?
+What are the conditions for talent attraction and retention in South Africa?

 South Africa’s digital performance